 What Do Maid or Housekeeping Cleaner Do?

-Maid or Cleaner Definition Perform any combination of light cleaning duties to maintain private households or commercial establishments, such as hotels and hospitals, in a clean and orderly manner.
+Example of Maid or Cleaner Job Perform any combination of light cleaning duties to maintain private households or commercial establishments, such as hotels and hospitals, in a clean and orderly manner.
 Duties may include making beds, replenishing linens, cleaning rooms and halls, and vacuuming.

 - Replenish supplies, such as drinking glasses, linens, writing supplies, and bathroom items.

-These are the skills Maids and Housekeeping Cleaners say are the most useful in their careers:
+When polled, Maids and Housekeeping Cleaners say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.